 End line.
 The importer will automatically set this to the last line in the file, or to the setting last saved.
 You will only need to adjust it if there are footer lines in the file the importer should ignore.
 Otherwise, you are likely to get a data error warning when the plugin attempts to parse incorrect data.
 Again, if the End line selector does not respond, check the Start line setting.

 Date format.
 This needs to be set according to the order of year, month, and day in the dates in the file.
 If the plugin finds data incompatible with this setting, it will complain when you try to import.
-However, if the setting is wrong, but does not produce invalid results (such as data with no days higher than 12, so month and day could be switched) you will simply get incorrect data, because the plugin cannot know you made a mistake.
+However, if the setting is wrong, but it produce invalid results not detected (such as data with no days higher than 12, so month and day could be switched) you will simply get incorrect data, because the plugin cannot know you made a mistake.
 In this case, the error will be obvious in the ledger after import.

 Once ready, the Next button will be enabled, and clicking it will advance the wizard.